Captain vs Sidhu spat set to get uglier

 The Congress in Punjab performed poorly in urban areas and Sidhu was the minister for urban development, the CM said, adding that it was wrong on his part to make the controversial remarks.

-The chief minister said the minister evidently did not understand that a special investigation team (SIT) had been set up to probe the sacrilege issue.
+The Chief Minister said the minister evidently did not understand that a special investigation team (SIT) had been set up to probe the sacrilege issue.

-The chief minister reiterated that Sidhu's yari and jhappi (friendship and hugs) with the Pakistani army chief would not be tolerated, especially by Army personnel, who were being killed by the ISI-backed terrorists.
+The Chief Minister reiterated that Sidhu's yari and jhappi (friendship and hugs) with the Pakistani army chief would not be tolerated, especially by Army personnel, who were being killed by the ISI-backed terrorists.

 The chief minister also said the performance of the state ministers would be reviewed in the backdrop of the Lok Sabha results.